megabytesme/CardBox/README.md

 ### Running the Application

 1. Start the application by pressing `F5` or by selecting `Debug > Start Debugging`.
-2. Drag and drop a file into the application to upload.

 ### Usage